Skip to content

 Code generation rules have privileged access.
 They receive the full parsed AST of your headers: every type, every field name, every annotation, every namespace.
 In a commercial codebase, this is sensitive intellectual property.

-A rule distributed as part of a third-party library, a serialization framework, an RPC toolkit, a documentation generator, could, in a naive system, exfiltrate this data. codegen’s sandbox closes that attack surface by default.
+A rule distributed as part of a third-party library — a serialization framework, an RPC toolkit, a documentation generator — could, in a conventional system, exfiltrate this data. codegen’s sandbox closes that attack surface by default.

 The LuaU VM embedded in codegen starts with an empty global environment.
 The engine selectively injects the following globals before calling your rule: